-The assessment of any residual bias in the determination of the reaction plane, potentially resulting in a positive azimuthal elliptic anisotropy ($v_{2}$) signal, would be facilitated by measuring the $v{_2}$ of direct photons.
-Furthermore, the $v_{2}^{\gamma_{dir}}$ would give additional information to help disentangle the various scenarios of direct photon production through the expected opposite contributions to the $v_{2}$ \cite{zakharov2004radiative,fries2003high,turbide2006azimuthal}, which could help to confirm the observed binary scaling of the direct photon~\cite{adler2005centrality}.
-Since PYTHIA8 does not include final state interactions \cite{sjostrand2015introduction}, any $v_{_2}$ measurement is not due to the collective flow; however, they are solely due to anisotropies introduced because of biases in the calculations.
-Therefore, the $v_{_2}$ values reported here should be used as a benchmark to reduce biases from real data calculations and isolate flow components.
+The assessment of any residual bias in the determination of the reaction plane, potentially resulting in a positive azimuthal elliptic anisotropy ($v_{2}$) signal would be facilitated by measuring the $v{_2}$ of direct photons.
+Furthermore, the $v_{2}^{\gamma_{dir}}$ would give additional information to help disentangle the various scenarios of direct photon production through the expected opposite contributions to the $v_{2}$ \cite{zakharov2004radiative,fries2003high,turbide2006azimuthal}, which could help to confirm the observed binary scaling of the direct photon \cite{adler2005centrality}.
+Since PYTHIA8 does not incorporate final state interactions \cite{sjostrand2015introduction}, any $v_{_2}$ measurement is not due to the collective flow; however, they are solely due to anisotropies introduced because of biases in the adopted event plane method.
+Therefore, the $v_{_2}$ values reported here should be a benchmark to reduce biases from real data calculations and isolate flow components.